LaFosseAcademy/rlam/snowflake-II.md

 **Membership Operator**

+- A membership operator is used to check if a value is present in a sequence, such as a list, tuple, or string, using `in` or n`ot in`

 |Operator|Description|Example|
 |--------|-----------|-------|
 |`in`|Returns True if a sequence with the specified value is present in the object|`x in y`|